Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 • Sauce timing matters: let it thicken just before adding chicken.
 If too thin, the chicken sogs; too thick, it glazes over hard.

-• Fresh orange juice + zest gives more aroma than just bottled juice.
+• Fresh orange juice + zest gives more aroma than bottled juice.
+Tip: Zest the orange before juicing to save time.

 Serving Suggestions & Side Pairings